Arnie faces an altogether different threat in John McTiernan’s jungle-bound classic

 Billy: There’s something out there waiting for us, and it ain’t no man.

-Quite the emotional journey, but one that translates to the audience in a way that makes it all worthwhile.
-Simply put, Predator is one of the defining movies of the 1980s; perhaps second only to The Terminator and Terminator 2: Judgement Day as the career-high role of the decade’s most celebrated action star.
-But for once the movie’s true star is not the name on the marquee.
-That accolade belongs to one of cinema’s most memorable cosmetic creations.
+Quite the physical and emotional journey, but one that translates to the screen in a way that makes it all worthwhile.
+Simply put, Predator is one of the defining movies of the 1980s; perhaps second only to The Terminator and Terminator 2: Judgement Day as the career-high role of the decade’s most celebrated action star, but just as valuable was the movie’s less recognisable star, the one responsible for a series that has taken a combined $741,185,941 at the worldwide box office and counting.
+As a bankable franchise asset, the Predator takes some beating, and its mostly in the aesthetics of one of cinema’s most memorable cosmetic creations.

-It’s hard to recall a character as effectively presented as the original Predator.
-McTiernan and his crew exhibit the care and patience that goes into delivering the very best horror antagonists.
-Much like Ridley Scott’s Alien, we are given glimpses of an omnipotent presence, a chameleon as elusive in the light of the jungle as others are in the shadows of night.
-McTiernan teases with vague forms and impressions, but at some point you must deliver on a purely aesthetic level if you are to avoid unravelling all the good work that came before.
+It’s hard to recall a character as effectively presented as the original Predator, a dreadlocked hunter who towers absolutely, a pure titan who lives for battle, who pursues with the same predatory instincts as a shark or a jungle cat.
+It helps that McTiernan and his crew exhibit the care and patience that goes into delivering the very best horror antagonists.
+Much like Ridley Scott’s Alien, we’re given glimpses of an omnipotent presence, a chameleon as elusive in the light of day as he is in the dead of night.
+McTiernan teases with vague forms and impressions, but at some point you must deliver on a purely physical level if you’re to avoid unravelling all the good work that came before, and boy does the film deliver when the time comes.

-That design is nothing short of iconic, but there are other aspects that make Predator such a winning attraction.
-The creature’s armour still looks fantastic today, a belt of trophy skulls only adding to its fearsome aura, its high-pitched, guttural sounds an alien upgrade on the heavily breathing stalk-and-slash killer that the movie borrows from so effectively.
-The original Predator is a truly fearsome creation, with the dexterity and strength of a simian and the kind of short-tempered scowl that would reduce even the toughest Earthly specimen to a quivering pile of defeat.
-It is also a creature of vast skill and intelligence, one that is able to adapt to its alien surroundings with unnerving aplomb.
+That design is nothing short of iconic, but there are other aspects that make the Predator such a winning attraction, the screenplay forging a character that we can truly buy into on a level beyond pure, visceral wickedness.
+The creature’s armour still looks fantastic today, a belt of trophy skulls only adding to its fearsome aura.
+Its high-pitched, guttural sounds are a science fiction upgrade on the heavily breathing stalk-and-slash killer that the movie borrows from so effectively; its face, landing somewhere between an Alien Facehugger and a clawed vagina, unsettling on a fundamental, almost subconscious level.
+It lives up to its horrific appearance too, possessing the strength and dexterity of a simian, possessing the kind of curmudgeon scowl that just begs for you to mess with it.
+It’s also a creature of vast skill and intelligence, with an adaptable nature that’s beyond any Earthly opponent.
 For me, the Predator’s design is second only to H.R.
-Giger’s xenomorph.
+Giger’s fearsome xenomorph.

-Another element that sets the movie’s monster apart is its sense of honour, something that is invariably absent from extraterrestrial villains in most other movies.
-It is mean and monstrous yet vaguely human, both in its physical appearance and its adoption of a moral code.
-Monsters like the xenomorph are primal creatures with a remorseless appetite for destruction, but the Predator is a soldier at heart, a species who sees anyone with a weapon as fair game, while those who are unarmed remain untouched as a rule.
-In the end, the Predator finds an opponent who is worthy of his abilities, and as a final show of respect opts for a battle of wits fuelled by honour and propriety.
-It is only after this that we see the Predator for what it really is: a true warrior with upstanding principles; a creature as deserving of our fear as it is our admiration.
+Crucially, the Predator possesses a sense of honour, something that’s typically absent from extra-terrestrial villains.
+It’s mean and monstrous yet vaguely human, both in its physical appearance and its adoption of a moral code.
+Monsters like the xenomorph are primal creatures with a remorseless appetite for destruction, the kind that transcends even insect politics, but the Predator is a soldier at heart, a species who sees anyone with a weapon as fair game, while those who are unarmed remain untouched as a rule.
+It’s a fascinating deviation that reveals empathy, an emotional and moral imagination that separates humanity from animals; a characteristic that prevents the Predator from becoming sub-human, that allows us to identify with it beneath the visual grotesquery.
+In Arnie’s Dutch, the creature finds an opponent who is worthy of his abilities, and as a final show of respect opts for a battle of wits fuelled by honour and propriety rather than finishing him off as soon as the opportunity arises.
+After all the horror and the ruthlessness and the bloodshed, we finally see the Predator for what it is: an authentic warrior with upstanding principles; a creature as deserving of our fear as it is our admiration.